rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 ```

-Run this snippet and check what is happening?
-We are still repeating ourselves.
-It is as long as ```@Parametrized``` jUnit test or just test with many methods.
+Run this snippet and check results?
+We have tested two cases, however we are still repeating ourselves.
+It is as long and ugly as ```@Parametrized``` jUnit test or just test with many methods.

 >Spek DSL is a huge lambda, so we can use any Kotlin language features.